 ERP software was first implemented in large manufacturing companies to help manage their raw materials and parts.
 In time, more advanced technology was added to ERP systems to drive efficiencies.

 ERP will continue to go through many changes in 2021.
-We hope we have helped you to stay informed and that you will implement the right ERP software for your company as needed.
+However, we hope we have helped you stay informed and implement the right ERP software for your company as needed.